danhamraj7/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+--Sessions provide a way to persist data across requests.
+We’ll use them to save authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+--Encrypt password by password hashing function, implements salting both manually and automatically, accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+--Set time to security algorithm to produce what is known as a key derivation function.
+Having an algorithm that hashes the information multiple times (rounds) means an attacker needs to have the hash, know the algorithm used.

 - [ ] What are the three parts of the JSON Web Token?

+--1.header,
+--2.payload,
+--3.signature

 ## Minimum Viable Product